Physics

 Note: Marks from Cambridge AS examinations contribute 50% to the final A Level mark.
 It is possible to resit the Cambridge AS examinations in the May/June Examination Series of Form 7 to try to improve marks but most A2 classes only teach the A2 course to students so self-study for the examination is required.
 Students cannot sit single papers on either the first occasion or for resit purposes.

 Special equipment and costs: Hardcover lab book required.
-Theory and question workbook at $20.
+Theory, practical and question workbooks costs $20 for the year.

 If you have any questions, please feel free to contact our staff today.